 Another way to learn about a wine’s body without tasting it is to observe the wine legs.
 When you swirl your glass, the wine inside will move around and form little tears on the bowl.
 These tears flow down the glass and create legs while doing so.
 For full-bodied wines with a high viscosity, these legs are thick and flow slowly.
 In contrast, wines with a light body form fewer stainings that disappear more quickly.

-Winemakers have several options to impact the body of their wines.
+Vintners have several options to impact wine body during the winemaking process.
 These options include the selection of grapes, the date of the harvest, the fermentation phase, and the aging process.

-The second way to determine a wine’s body is the date of the harvest.
-The more time the grapes have to accumulate sugar, the fuller-bodied will the wine be.
-So for creating light-bodied wines, vintners harvest the grapes early in the year.
+The second way to determine wine body is the date of the harvest.
+The more time the grapes have to accumulate sugar, the fuller-bodied the wine will be.
+So to create light-bodied wines, vintners harvest the grapes early in the year.
 And for full-bodied wines, they give the grapes more time to ripen.

 The majority of full-bodied wines are red.
 Varietals that produce full-bodied red wines are: